Meatballs

 Shop Now

 Though these are not offensive by any means, they are bland as can be.
 If you squint your eyes and focus as hard as you can, you can taste a slight sweetness, almost like the flavors of a breakfast sausage patty.
 These pork and beef meatballs are an alright option if the top three are sold out.
-You'll save some money on these, at least.
+You'll save some money, at least.

 gardein plant based meatballs